Posted on Sunday, September 30th, 2012

 On the 24th Sept the weather changed and we had heavy rain.
 The field tracks on which we drive quickly become impossible to drive on.
 The afternoon brightened up and the rain stopped.

-He big numbers of Buzzard species continued to be seen, feeding out on the recently ploughed fields.
-Mice, voles and hamsters all live in the fields in big numbers and some species make extensive runs with special storage areas for enough food to see them through the winter.
+He big numbers of Buzzard species continued to be seen, approved feeding out on the recently ploughed fields.
+Mice, information pills voles and hamsters all live in the fields in big numbers and some species make extensive runs with special storage areas for enough food to see them through the winter.
 All these are destroyed by ploughing and the Buzzards feed on both rodents killed by the ploughing or on rodents rapidly trying to remake their home for the oncoming winter.

 Almost all of the Buzzards will move further south in the coming weeks.
 Other big groups of migrating birds are also evident.
 Flocks of 50+ White Wagtails are numerous and the odd Grey Wagtail is amongst them.
 There are several different races of Wagtails present here.